-Nurturing a Community: Bernardine Evaristo and Ayesha Harruna Attah (In person)
+Nurturing a Community: Bernardine Evaristo and Ayesha Harruna Attah (SOLD OUT)

 Join The London Library and Rolex for a thought-provoking conversation between Booker Prize-winning author Bernardine Evaristo and Ghanaian author Ayesha Harruna Attah as they reflect on their participation in the 2023–2024 Rolex mentoring programme.
 Moderated by novelist Irenosen Okojie, the two discuss the role mentorship plays in a thriving literary career, what they’ve learned from each other and what emerging writers can take away from their experiences.
 They will also talk about the enriching potential of working across cultures and continents, as well as discussing the West African literary scene and its ever-growing global reach.